|

 Micro-Fiber Cleaning Cloths 6-Pack

 I find that I can use my T-shirt when in the field to clean lenses or UV filters in quick situations.
 However, in the hot summer, this isn’t always an option.
-Also, when you need to do a really good cleaning of your UV filters or ND filters, your T-Shirt will always leave behind some lint, these will not.
+Also, when you need to properly clean your UV or ND filters, your T-shirt will always leave some lint, but these will not.
 These are pretty much a must-have item.
-I buy new packs from time to time and keep them in my different bags. |
+I buy new packs from time to time and keep them in my different bags.

 Rocket Air Blaster